mheerspink75/Django-Plotly-Dash/notes.md

 3. The form needs to post to the database when transactions are completed.
 X

 4. The form needs to post transaction amounts, order type (buy/sell) and post transaction history to the database.
+X

 5. Need to calculate portfolio value from the database  X and visiualize the data with a chart.
+X

 6. Models needs a transaction class for buys and sells.
 X